 - Manchego

-Manchego is a sheep’s milk, semi-hard cheese from Spain that has a rich, savory flavor.
+Manchego is a sheep’s milk, semi-hard cheese from Spain with a rich, savory flavor.
 It can be both shredded and grated.

 It has an inedible rind, so it has to be removed before consumption.